fbpx

 Ethics of Scientist-Animal Selfies

 A couple of months ago, a story went viral on X (formerly Twitter) where people took wild bear cubs from a tree just for selfies.
 I tweeted not only about this but about how scientists need to stop posting photos of themselves with wildlife so people don’t get the misconception that it’s ever okay to do something like this.
 I also emphasized that studies show that photos like those make people want to engage in animal selfies.
-This tweet gained considerable attention, one of which was from Dr. Cassie Freund, the director of science communication at the Frost Science Museum in Miami, who tweeted back that that was her research!
+This tweet gained considerable attention, one of which was from Dr. Cassie Freund, the director of science communication at the Phillip and Patricia Frost Museum of Science in Miami, who tweeted back that that was her research!
 This fortuitous interaction led me to ask her for an interview in this podcast to talk about her research on scientists taking selfies with animals, especially primates, and how it has been shown to negatively influence public behavior and perceptions, making people less likely to understand the endangered status of these animals.

 On this podcast, she discusses the results of her and other studies, which found that even providing captions trying to explain the “proper permissions” obtained to handle animals with research permits and as a professional doesn’t mitigate the negative impact of those kinds of photos on the public.
 Additionally, Cassie has a fascinating background in primate behavioral research and is a strong science writer and editor with over five years of experience telling engaging stories about the world around them in outlets like Mongabay, Massive Science, and Hakai Magazine.